Investigating Subtler Biases in LLMs: Ageism, Beauty, Institutional, and Nationality Bias in Generative Models: Dataset Creation

 \subsection{Dataset Statistics}

-Our dataset contains 10,816 test instances containing 4 domains.
-Our dataset contains 2,154 data from ageism bias (858 in the SAI direction and 1296 in the ASA direction), 3,684 data from beauty bias (1,938 in the SAI direction and 1,746 in the ASA direction), 2,476 data from institutional bias (940 in the SAI direction and 1,536 in the ASA direction), 2,502 data from nationality bias (1,710 in the SAI direction and 792 in the ASA direction).
-In our result section, we further divide the beauty bias section into two parts (i.e., one part called beauty bias (without considering professions) and another part called beauty profession), where 2,016 data from beauty bias (1,026 in the SAI direction and 990 in the ASA direction) and 1,668 from beauty profession (912 in the SAI direction and 756 in the ASA direction).
-The dataset creation process for SAI and ASA direction is discussed below.
+Our dataset contains 11,940 test instances: 2,154 for ageism bias (SAI: 858, ASA: 1296), 3,684 for beauty bias (SAI: 1,938, ASA: 1,746), 3,600 for institutional bias (SAI: 1,950, ASA: 1,650), and 2,502 for nationality bias (SAI: 1,710, ASA: 792).\footnote{Our original institutional category has 32,808 instances, and we sample 3,600 from that to keep a similar ratio to other categories.} We further divide the beauty bias into two parts in our analysis.
+One part is called beauty bias (excluding professions) and another part is called beauty profession measuring the interaction between beauty and professions specifically.
+There are 2,016 items for beauty~(non-profession) bias (SAI: 1,026, ASA: 990) and 1,668 for beauty profession (SAI: 912, ASA: 756).
+For the exact list of stimuli and attributes, please see the supplementary materials.